Pop Milano sits pretty as Italy cooperative banks brace for M&A

 Popolare di Vicenza and Veneto Banca have already hired advisers.
 BPM will send out letters in coming days to invite formal proposals from investment banks, a banking source said.

-JP Morgan (JPM.N), Mediobanca (MDBI.MI) and Barclays (BARC.L) are among those hoping to win a mandate, other banking sources said.
+JP Morgan, Mediobanca and Barclays are among those hoping to win a mandate, other banking sources said.

 Popolare di Milano is based in Italy’s financial capital, where per capita income is 50 percent above the national average, and nearly 80 percent of its roughly 700 branches are in the rich northwest - where the percentage of new loans turning sour is 3.2 compared with 5.3 in the poorer south.